 - Hospital: Just like a doctor has to provide a certain standard of care to patients, so does the hospital.
 Hospitals can be responsible for negligent actions of their employees, including, physicians, nurses and other staff members.

-If your child has been injured at birth, you need to speak with an experienced Northern Kentucky birth injury attorney for advice.
+If your child has been injured at birth, you need to speak with an experienced Louisville birth injury attorney for advice.
 There may be factors involved in the birth injury that you are not even aware of.